mhmattih/odin-recipes/README.md

 This is a simple project for creating a web page which contain some links to different web pages.

-To create this web page it requires to have basic skills of HTML, Git and Github.
+To create this web page it requires to have basic skills of HTML, CSS, Git and Github.